-Plaintiffs, or even their attorneys, sometimes make the costly mistake of not thoroughly analyzing facts.
-This is why having an experienced Colorado breach of contract law lawyer can make a difference.
+When suing a company for breach of contract, the allegedly breaching party may have a legal defense that could get a court to rule in their favor.
+Plaintiffs, or even their attorneys, sometimes make the costly mistake of not thoroughly analyzing the facts of each case to see if the plaintiff can prove all of the elements of the case.
+This is why having an experienced Colorado civil contract breach lawyer can make a difference.

-Our goal is to assess the strength of the case’s merits and vigorously defense against allegations that our clients breached the contract terms.
-We have successfully handled complex litigation at all levels of federal and state courts in Colorado.
+Our goal is to assess the strength of the case’s merits and vigorously defend against allegations that our clients breached the contract terms.
+We have successfully handled complex litigation and provided breach of contract legal advice at all levels of federal and state courts in Colorado.

-- Addressing breach problems early and learn how to minimize your remedies for an independent contractor breach of contract.
+- Addressing breach problems early and learn how to minimize your remedies for an independent contractor agreement breach.

 - Making sure that your agreement has the right terms.